gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `EXPLORE_PAGING_NUM`: Number of repositories that are shown in one explore page.
 - `ISSUE_PAGING_NUM`: Number of issues that are shown in one page (for all pages that list issues).
 - `FEED_MAX_COMMIT_NUM`: Number of maximum commits shown in one activity feed.
+- `THEME_COLOR_META_TAG`: Value of "theme-color" meta tag, used by Android >= 5.0.
+An invalid color like "none" or "disable" will have the default style, see [more info](https://developers.google.com/web/updates/2014/11/Support-for-theme-color-in-Chrome-39-for-Android).
+- `MAX_DISPLAY_FILE_SIZE`: Max size in bytes of files to be displayed.

 ### UI - Admin (`ui.admin`)

-- `USER_PAGING_NUM`: Number of users that are shown in one page.
+- `USER_PAGING_NUM`: Number of users that are shown in one page in admin panel.
-- `REPO_PAGING_NUM`: Number of repos that are shown in one page.
+- `REPO_PAGING_NUM`: Number of repos that are shown in one page in admin panel.
-- `NOTICE_PAGING_NUM`: Number of notices that are shown in one page.
+- `NOTICE_PAGING_NUM`: Number of notices that are shown in one page in admin panel.
-- `ORG_PAGING_NUM`: Number of organizations that are shown in one page.
+- `ORG_PAGING_NUM`: Number of organizations that are shown in one page in admin panel.

+### UI - User (`ui.user`)

+- `REPO_PAGING_NUM`: Number of repos that are showed in one page for user related pages.

 ## Markdown (`markdown`)

 - `ENABLE_HARD_LINE_BREAK`: Whether or not to enable hard the line break extension.
+- `CUSTOM_URL_SCHEMES`: List of custom URL-Schemes that are allowed as links when rendering Markdown, for example `git` (for `git://`) and `magnet` (for `magnet://`).
+- `FILE_EXTENSIONS`: List of file extensions that should be rendered/edited as Markdown.
+Separate extensions with a comma.
+To render files without extension as Markdown, just put a comma.

 ## Server (`server`)